Cell tower approved on Highway G

 A representative from Bug Tussel listed FirstNet as a vital part of the tower for first responders, in response to the question.
 The representative also said the tower will benefit AT&T customers with improved cellular service and adding an additional option for broadband internet in the area.

 Approval of the tower will not proceed to the village board, as the Planning and Zoning Committee and the JECZ allowed staff to sign off on the application, said Falteisek.

-Construction will begin on the tower in late 2020 into early 20201.
+Construction is set to begin on the tower in late 2020 into early 2021.

 —Adeline Holte, intern, contributed to this report.